For many, the Eastern Fells mean Helvellyn and Striding and Swirral edges, and why not? Surely this is one of the classics of English hill walking.

 Friday 26 August 2016.
 Dollywaggon Pike via The Tongue, ten miles.

-The next day was much brighter, with cloud well above the tops.
+This was a much brighter day than ‘north of Helvellyn’ above, with cloud well above the tops.
 There’s a cluster of hills between Helvellyn and Fairfield which don’t always get their due, Dollywaggon Pike and St Sunday Crag amongst them, and it was a good day to explore them.

 This route set itself nicely for a circular walk from Patterdale village, though to get there I had first to take the bridge over Goldrill Beck, the day’s main objective in sun-dappled view.